Moses and the Burning Bush

 A reluctant Moses is sent back to Egypt on a delicate diplomatic mission.

-Episode 2 of 11 in the Series The Story of Moses
+This post is number 2 in the series The Story of Moses

 A Hebrew boy has been adopted by Pharaoh’s daughter Bithiah, and brought up to be an Egyptian prince named Moses.
 But to save the life of one of his own Israelite people, he has committed murder, and has been forced to flee the country with Bithiah.